Axle-Bucamp/BK-Fighter-js/README.md

    ```
    npm run dev
    ```
-5. Open your browser and visit `http://localhost:3000`
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## How to Play

-1. From the main menu, select "Start Game" or choose your character in "Character Selection".
-2. Use the controls to move your character and attack your opponent.
+1. Start the game from the main menu
+2. Choose your character in the character selection screen
+3. Fight against the opponent using the controls below
-3. Reduce your opponent's health to zero to win the match!
+4. Reduce your opponent's health to zero to win

 ## Controls

+- Player 1 (Burger):
-- Burger:
+  - 'A' key: Attack
-  - Move Left: A
-  - Move Right: D
-  - Attack: W
+  - 'H' key: Get hurt (for testing)

-- Jean:
+- Player 2 (Jean):
-  - Move Left: Left Arrow
-  - Move Right: Right Arrow
-  - Attack: Up Arrow

-- General:
+  - 'J' key: Attack
-  - Start/Restart Game: Spacebar
+  - 'K' key: Get hurt (for testing)

 ## Features

-- Two unique characters: Burger and Jean
-- Dynamic 3D fighting arena
+- Main menu with options for Start Game, Character Selection, and Options
 - Character selection screen
-- Main menu with options
-- Volume control for music and sound effects
+- Options menu for adjusting music and sound effect volumes
-- Particle effects for impactful attacks
+- Real-time combat with health bars
-- Health bars and game state display
+- Basic attack and hurt animations
 - Background music and sound effects
+- Particle effects for impacts
+- Detailed background scene

 ## Future Improvements

-- Add more characters with unique abilities
+1. Add more characters with unique abilities
-- Implement combo systems and special moves
+2. Implement combo systems and special moves
-- Create additional stages with interactive elements
+3. Create multiple stages/backgrounds
-- Add online multiplayer functionality
+4. Add online multiplayer functionality
+5. Improve graphics and animations
+6. Implement a scoring system and leaderboards
+7. Add difficulty levels for AI opponents
-- Implement a story mode with character progression
+8. Create a story mode with multiple levels
-- Enhance graphics and animations
+9. Optimize performance for mobile devices
-- Add customization options for characters
+10. Add support for gamepad controllers

-Feel free to contribute to the project by submitting pull requests or reporting issues!